functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/data.md

   }
 ```

 This is an example of indexed data, as the cases `RDouble` and `RInt` provide a concrete type for the type parameter `A`.
-This means that the cases in the interpreter can produce values of that concrete type.
-If we did not use indexed data we could only generate values of type `A` like we do in the `RPure` case.
-It's quite easy to use indexed data in Scala, and people often do so not knowing that it is anything special.
+This means that these cases in the interpreter can produce values of that concrete type.
+If we did not use indexed data we could only generate values of type `A`, which the programmer would have to supply to use like in the `RPure` case.

 To finish this implementation we should implement the `Monad` type class, which would give us `mapN` and other methods for free.
 However, this is outside the scope of this case study, which is focused on indexed data.
-I encourage you to do this yourself if you feel you need the practice.
+I encourage you to do this yourself if you feel you would benefit from the practice.

 Note that indexed data can mix concrete and generic types.
 Let's say we add a `product` method to `Random`.